HEP-FCC/FCCeePhysicsPerformance/case-studies/flavour/BuBc2TauNu/README.md

 - `toy_study_stats.py`: It takes the fit results from the previous fit step and extract the total uncertainty on the signal strength.
 - `toy_plot_summary.py`: It reads the results from the previous toy stats step and make a summary plot for several toy groups.

+One small file for a custom defined function:
+- `double_sided_gaussian.py`: double sided gaussian function in zfit, used in `toy_study_stats.py`.
+Would be better to replace it with something more centralized.

 This is an additional script to study the decay chains in background events after MVA selections, in order to understand what processes need to be generated for exclusive background samples.
 - `survey_exclusive_modes.py`: It takes a special sample set (produced by `analysis_extra_bkg_composition.py` in FCCAnalysis) as inputs.
 It loops through event with high MVA scores and rebuild decay chains that are selected as the signal-like decay.
 Output is a table in a text file.